codecypher/LearnAI/README.md

 This is a work in progress, so there is probably some content missing and the content will be changing.

 ## References

-[1]: I. Sommerville, Software Engineering 10th ed., Pearson, ISBN: 978-0133943030, 2015.
+[1]: I. Sommerville, _Software Engineering_ 10th ed., Pearson, ISBN: 978-0133943030, 2015.

-[2]: P. Bourque and R. E. Fairley, [Guide to the Software Engineering Body of Knowledge (SWEBOK)](https://www.computer.org/education/bodies-of-knowledge/software-engineering), v.
+[2]: P. Bourque and R. E. Fairley, [_Guide to the Software Engineering Body of Knowledge (SWEBOK)_](https://www.computer.org/education/bodies-of-knowledge/software-engineering), v.
 3, IEEE, 2014.

-[3]: E. Alpaydin, Introduction to Machine Learning, 4th ed., MIT Press, ISBN: 9780262358064, 2020.
+[3]: E. Alpaydin, _Introduction to Machine Learning, 4th ed., MIT Press, ISBN: 9780262358064, 2020.

-[4]: S. Russell and P. Norvig, Artificial Intelligence: A Modern Approach, 4th ed.
+[4]: S. Russell and P. Norvig, _Artificial Intelligence: A Modern Approach_, 4th ed.
 Upper Saddle River, NJ: Prentice Hall, ISBN: 0-13-461099-7, 2021.